 We represent veterans, retired military and their dependents on claims for service connection on every sort of disability imaginable, ranging from post-traumatic stress disorder, to low back conditions, to cancer caused by radiation exposure to asbestos-related diseases and everything in between.
 We also help our clients get unemployability benefits, non-service-connected pensions, increased ratings, earlier effective dates, widow’s benefits, and education and home loan benefits to name a few.

-The Veterans Benefit Group attorneys work for their clients at all stages of the VA claims process, from the Regional Office to the Board of Veterans’ Appeals, to the Court of Appeals for Veterans Claims and the United States Court of Appeals for the Federal Circuit.
+The Veterans Benefit Group attorneys work for their clients at all stages of the VA appeals process, from the Regional Office to the Board of Veterans’ Appeals, to the Court of Appeals for Veterans Claims and the United States Court of Appeals for the Federal Circuit.

 Some of the most common complaints we hear from our clients about the VA system are: